gateway-fm/public-docs/docs/cdk-erigon/deploy-testnet.md

 ---

-## Gateway.fm Support and Services

-This section has moved!
-For information about Gateway.fm's support, managed services, and customization offerings for Polygon CDK and cdk-erigon, see [Gateway.fm Support and Services](gatewayfm-support.md).

 ## Troubleshooting and Key Learnings from Manual Setup

 Setting up the L1 contracts for a Polygon CDK L2 chain manually involves several steps where issues can arise.
 Here's a summary of key learnings and troubleshooting tips based on a detailed deployment to Sepolia: